schemathesis/schemathesis/README.rst

     @schema.parametrize()
     def test_api(case):
-        response = case.call()
-        case.validate_response(response)
+        case.call_and_validate()

-CLI is pretty simple to use and requires no coding; the in-code approach gives more flexibility.
+CLI is simple to use and requires no coding; the in-code approach gives more flexibility.

 Contributing
 ------------